 The cost is paid 100% by the Medical Assistance (Medicaid) program in the State of Pennsylvania, regardless of family income, if your child is found to be eligible for Medical Assistance benefits.
 If we don’t believe that your child will qualify for Medical Assistance benefits, we will tell you so before the evaluation, so there will be no cost to you in any case, and no unnecessary travel to our office.
 If you want a different type of evaluation (academic achievement, intelligence, personality), we can also help you, but there will be a cost to you (that cost may or may not be reimbursable in whole or in part by your private insurance company).

 Different evaluations have different purposes.
 We do not offer medical evaluations.
-We are behavioral scientists, not physicians, and our evaluations are targeted to providing a comprehensive review of your child’s strengths, weaknesses and needs from a biological-psychological-social perspective that will establish your child’s eligibility for Medical Assistance benefits if he or she has a disability that is recognized by the Pennsylvania Department of Public Welfare.
+We are behavioral scientists, not physicians, and our evaluations are targeted to providing a comprehensive review of your child’s strengths, weaknesses and needs from a biological-psychological-social perspective that will establish your child’s eligibility for Medical Assistance benefits if he or she has a disability that is recognized by the Pennsylvania Department of Human Services.
 Obviously, we don’t make a profit on our evaluations to determine a child’s eligibility for Medical Assistance benefits; we do them because they need to be done quickly so that necessary treatment services can get started.
 You should obtain other evaluations to serve other needs, and we will help you determine what those other needs might be when we meet with you.

 Like all organizations that provide evaluation services (hospitals, etc), more than one professional is involved in the evaluation process, including people with Masters degrees in psychology who work closely with licensed psychologists to conduct interviews, collect behavioral information and create draft evaluation reports that licensed psychologists rely upon in meeting with you and your child in order to rapidly form responsible professional conclusions about your child’s strengths, weaknesses and needs.
 This licensed psychologist completes the evaluation, generates the final diagnoses and recommendations, and is fully responsible for the content of the evaluation report, but a large part of the evaluation is performed by unlicensed supervisees.
 By dividing up the responsibility for the evaluation in this way, it is possible to perform an excellent, comprehensive evaluation quickly and cost-efficiently that achieves its intended primary purpose: determining whether or not your child is eligible for Medical Assistance benefits due to a mental disability.